Beware when you compare: Why you should choose a specialist leisure insurance provider over a comparison site

 Download the full PDF here >>>

-Your “happy place” is likely to be one of your largest financial investments and one of your most-cherished possessions.
-Protecting it against loss and damage is a no-brainer; knowing which provider to choose is much harder!
+Your holiday caravan or lodge is likely to be one of your largest financial investments and one of your most-cherished possessions.
+Protecting it against loss and damage is a no brainer; knowing which provider to choose is much harder!

 To keep it as simple as possible consider these two simple, but important questions: